Ciphey/Ciphey/README.md

 <hr>

 # 🤔 What is this?
-Ciphey is an automated decryption tool.
 Input encrypted text, get the decrypted text back.

 > "What type of encryption?"

 That's the point.
 You don't know, you just know it's possibly encrypted.
 Ciphey will figure it out for you.